Frisbee: Ultimate disc

-Ultimate discs are designed to be used in the sport of Ultimate.
-Ultimate discs are made of durable plastic (often polyethylene) and are designed to be thrown for maximum distance and accuracy.
+Ultimate discs are designed for use in the sport of Ultimate.
+They are made of durable plastic (often polyethylene) and are designed to be thrown for the combination of maximum distance and accuracy.

 Ultimate has a unique standard with a diameter of 10.75 in and a weight of 175 g.
-For competitive uses, WFDF or other official organizations set disc standards to ensure quality.
+For competitive use, WFDF or other official organizations such as EuroDisc set disc standards to ensure quality.

 Disc golf

 Disc golf discs in a target.

-Another type of flying disc is the disc golf disc, which is used in the sport of disc golf.
+Another type of flying disc is the disc golf disc, which is used in disc golf.
 Disc golf discs are similar in size and shape to ultimate discs, but have different weights and designs.
-The material used to make golf discs is polypropylene.
+They are made of polypropylene.
 There are three main types of golf discs: drivers, mid-range discs, and putters.

 Each type is designed for a specific purpose, with drivers being used for long-distance throws, mid-range discs for more controlled shots, and putters for short and accurate throws into the target.
 The rim for golf discs are sharper than ultimate frisbee, to reduce wind drag.

 Each type of golf disc has hundreds of variations, subject to a uniform requirement in the size of discs: the minimum diameter of a golf disc is 21 cm.

 Freestyle disc

-Freestyle discs are another variation of flying discs that are used in freestyle Frisbee competitions.
+Freestyle discs are another variation of flying discs used in freestyle Frisbee competitions.
 These discs are usually smaller and lighter than other types of flying discs.
 Most freestyle discs have a diameter of 25.5 cm or less and a weight of around 160 g, but this is subject to change according to the performer's need.